-Initial Claims per Thousand Covered Employment by State: 2019 vs 2020
+Initial Claims per Thousand Covered Employment by State

 In summary, the initial claims data show new activity in unemployment from week to week and the continued claims data show the cumulative impact of economic activity on unemployment.
 The chart displays the initial claims per thousand of covered employment by state for the most recent week, the previous week and the previous year.